 DIRECTOR, PRODUCER, EDITOR

 Ivete Lucas is a director, producer, and editor based in Austin, Texas.
 She was born in Brazil and grew up in Mexico.
 For the past 10 years, she has been making video art and co-directing observational documentaries with her partner Patrick Bresnan.
 Their latest short film Skip Day won the Short Film Prize at The Directors Fortnight at Cannes.
 The Rabbit Hunt, their previous film, won over 20 festival prizes and the Cinema Eye Honor.
-Pahokee is her first feature-length film and will premiere at Sundance.
+Pahokee is her first feature-length film and premiere at Sundance and is now screening in the US and Europe.

 DIRECTOR, PRODUCER, CINEMATOGRAPHER